NStefanchuk/ToDoList-App/README.md

 ## Features

-- Add, complete, and delete tasks
+- Add, edit, complete, and delete tasks
 - Persist tasks with Local Storage
 - Clear completed in one click
 - Filter by All / Active / Completed